farahc123/tech501-bench-udemy-pathways/Project 8/README.md

 ### What I learnt

-- I learnt about saving images to tar files and how this is helpful when trasferring images to a system without internet access, sharing images outside of a registry, or for backing up
+- I learnt about saving images to tar files and how this is helpful when transferring images to a system without internet access, sharing images outside of a registry, or for backing up
 - I learnt that, on Linux OSes, you have to add yourself to the Docker group in order to avoid having to preface every `docker` command with `sudo`

 ### Benefits I personally saw from the project

 - After the Docker learning curve, this seems like a much easier process than the previous methods for deployment that we used
-- It's also reusable